chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

     # Don't allow keys that are older than 90 days
     describe aws_iam_access_keys.where { created_days_ago > 90 } do
       it { should_not exist }
     end

+### inactive

+A true / false value that indicates whether the Access Key has been marked Inactive in the AWS console.  `active` is also available.

+    # Don't leave inactive keys laying around
+    describe aws_iam_access_keys.where { inactive } do
+      it { should_not exist }
+    end